41 Books About Spain

 The Little Matador by Julian Hector

 According to family tradition, the Little Matador is supposed to become a bullfighter.
 But it he much more interested in drawing bulls and spends his days in the meadows with the animals.
 But one day his father has had enough and puts him in the bullfighting ring.
 Can the Little Matador win over both the bull and his father?
-Publisher recommended ages: 4-8 years.
+Recommended ages: 4-8 years.

 The Story of Ferdinand by Munro Leaf, Illustrated by Robert Lawson